jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

     input enable,    // Enable signal for counting output [2:0] out // Output representing the current count );
-    // ROM storage for state transitions based on current state
+    // ROM storage for state transitions based on the current state
     // Since the sequence has 6 unique states, use a 3-bit representation reg [2:0] state_rom[0:5]; // 6 states, represented by 3 bits each
     reg [2:0] state;          // Current state